iiasa/RE4AFAGRI_platform/README.md

 - NEST: NEST (The NExus Solutions Tool) is a modeling platform that integrates multi-scale energy–water–land resource optimization with distributed hydrological modeling, providing  insights into the vulnerability of water, energy and land resources to future socioeconomic and climatic change and how multi-sectoral policies, technological solutions and investments can improve the resilience and sustainability of transformation pathways while avoiding counterproductive interactions among sectors.

-A more comprehensive background on the design and principles behind the RE4AFAGRI platform is found in Falchetta, G., Adeleke, A., Awais, M., Byers, E., Copinschi, P., Duby, S., ... & Hafner, M. (2022).
-A renewable energy-centred research agenda for planning and financing Nexus development objectives in rural sub-Saharan Africa.
-Energy Strategy Reviews, 43, 100922. https://doi.org/10.1016/j.esr.2022.100922

 ## Downloading the database